 2) Eastern Border fault follows Smith Brook through the preserves.
 This is the geological division between the Hartford basin, a rift valley, and the eastern highlands.

-Deed Restrictions: Hollister -extensive and detailed restrictions, no disturbance, motor vehicles, cutting of trees etc.-see deed for details.
+Deed Restrictions: Hollister: extensive and detailed restrictions, no disturbance, no motor vehicles, no cutting of trees, etc. See deed for details.

 Preserve Management: Standard policy applies.
 Maintain trails for foot traffic only.
-Manage tree growth at Dorothy's vista to keep view open.
+Manage tree growth at Dorothy's Vista to keep view open.

 Acquisition History: The Hollister preserve was a gift in Dec.
 1994 from Richard Michael, Peter and Dee Dee Waring in honor of their parents Dana and Dorothy Waring.
 Dana the founder of the Kongscut Land Trust, died July 1993.
 He, and his wife Dorothy, had long dreamed of creating a nature preserve on this beautiful piece of land.
 It is named, at Dana and Dorothy's request, in honor of the Hollister Family who were original Glastonbury Settlers, and owned the property for many generations.
 The Hollister property originally extended three miles easterly from the Conn.
 River where the Meadow Hill condos now stand.
 The Whitehouse family Nature Preserve was given to KLT also in 1994 by Richard and Lorraine Whitehouse of Glastonbury.
 The Bogdan parcel was purchased in 2010 from the estate of Marion P. Bogdan for $20,000.
 KLT subsequently received an Open Space Acquisition Grant in the amount of $10,000 from the DEP.
 The appraised value is $30,000, based on the appraisal by Theodore Rummel, Certified Appraiser.